Allos

 Your questions about Allos and its lake

 After writing this guide, you sent us several questions about the commune of Allos.
-Here are our answers to help all our readers who may have the same questions about this high-altitude village in the Alpes de Haute Provence department.
+Here are our answers to help all our readers.

 Where to stay in Allos?